-83 grassroots organizations representing indigenous peoples, Afro-descendants, artisans, women and fishermen were identified (Table 5).
+Eighty three grassroots organizations representing Indigenous Peoples, Afro-descendants, artisans, women and fishermen were identified (Table 5).
 Regarding indigenous communities, the SEP will deal with levels of organization of the communities and reservations in order to reach first level organizations (community level), and also involve higher levels of the organization (Table 6).
 The project recognizes that within each of these population groups, there are others more vulnerable and disadvantaged such as young people, the elderly or people with disabilities, who will be identified in each of the three phases of socialization that have been proposed.
 The execution of the Project will respect the organization of indigenous and Afro-descendant peoples of the Basin, that have traditional leaders for decision-making in their territories through their Councils of the Elders, Territorial Governments, and others.

-Type of social actor Country
+Turne of easiel ester Country

 Type of social actor Brazil Colombia Ecuador Peru Total

-Indigenous Peoples 4 17 2 6 29
+Indigenous Peoples 13 17 2 6 38

 Afro-descendant people 19 19

-Fishermen 4 3 7 14
+Fishermen 7 3 7 17

-Women 4 4 1 9
+Women 3 4 1 8

-Craftsmen 1 1
+Craftsmen 1 13 1

-Total 13 43 3 13 72
+Total 24 43 3 13 83